baileycarroll/Acolyte-v4/README.md

 3. From the root directory run the following: `docker-compose --env-file ./src/.env up -d`
 4. Open an ssh connection to the app container and run the following command.

+   + `composer install`

+5. Now edit the DB_USERNAME in .env to root.
+6. Now open an ssh connection to the app container again and run the following command.

+   + `php artisan migrate --seed`
+7. Edit the DB_USERNAME in .env back to the original value
+8. Open an ssh connection to the app container one more time and run the following:

-   + `composer install && php artisan migrate --seed && php artisan key:generate`
+   + `php artisan key:generate`

-5. Now you can login and view the application with the following credentials:
+9. Now you can login and view the application with the following credentials:

    + **Username:** acolyte
    + **Password:** \[SUPPORT_PASSWORD\] as defined in your .env file.

-6. The installation is extremely bare bones and the Digital Ocean spaces information will no longer work, so class video uploads / etc will no longer work.
+10. The installation is extremely bare bones and the Digital Ocean spaces information will no longer work, so class video uploads / etc will no longer work.
 However for demonstrating the UI this will suffice.

 ## Take Down
 Simply run `docker-compose --env-file ./src/.env down`.